 These air fryer brownies are perfect if you can’t imagine heating up the house by turning on the oven or if you just don’t need a whole batch of brownies.
 They’re perfectly fudgy and gooey and made so easily in the air fryer.
-With gluten-free and dairy-free options.
+Can be made traditionally or gluten-free and dairy-free.

 I just posted another brownie recipe, these Eggless Brownies, but I still wanted to get these posted ASAP for the people who are dealing with the heat and can’t bear the thought of turning on the oven.